GhanshyamSharma122/nexbank/README.md

 if any error occurs then do git pull and resolve the conflicts and then push again this will publish your changes to the repo

+regarding conflicts main conflicting file is pubspec.yaml while adding new packages

+share this file in the whatsapp everyone will decide then